The Bob Critique

 Despite that the running average of Bob’s responses will converge to the mean, a researcher should not conclude that Bob has learned the distribution.

-If a researcher only analyzes data averaged across trials, Bob's responses might be mistakenly identified as evidence of learning.
+If a researcher only analyzes data averaged across time, Bob's responses might be mistakenly identified as evidence of learning.
 In fact, there are thousands of psychology and neuroscience papers that only analyze responses that have been averaged across trials and would declare that Bob is “learning” or even that Bob is “Bayesian learning.”
-(Economists, do not laugh, these are also now appearing in top economics journals!)

 When researchers place subjects into a stochastic environment, any claims that subjects have learned aspects of the environment should be supported by analyzing data across trials.
 Otherwise, they will conclude that Bob is learning and they are vulnerable to the Bob Critique.
 Here are my efforts on the matter.